Browse/search for people

 Current research is in the area of the genetic determinants of addictive behaviours, in particular alcohol and nicotine use, and in the role of human personality in explaining the association between genetic variation and addictive behaviours.

-- Munafò, M 2015, A New Editor-in-Chief for Nicotine & Tobacco Research.
-Nicotine & tobacco research : official journal of the Society for Research on Nicotine and Tobacco, vol 17., pp. 1
+- Munafò, M 2015, Recent Innovations at Nicotine & Tobacco Research.
+Nicotine & tobacco research : official journal of the Society for Research on Nicotine and Tobacco.

 Edit this profile If you are Professor Marcus Munafo, you can edit this page.
 Login required.